-The Group recorded a tax credit on continuing operations of US\$0.2 million for the year ended December 31, 2021 compared to a tax credit of US\$0.6 million for the year ended December 31, 2020.
-The 2021 tax credit consists of US\$0.2 million of current tax credit and US\$0.04 million of a deferred tax charge.
-In 2020, the tax credit comprised US\$0.4 million of current tax credit and US\$0.2 million of a deferred tax credit.
-For further details on the Group's tax charge please refer to Item 18, Note 7 and Note 13 to the consolidated financial statements.
+The Company recorded a tax credit on continuing operations of US\$0.2 million for the year ended December 31, 2022 compared to a tax credit of US\$0.1 million for the year ended December 31, 2021.
+The 2022 tax credit consists of US\$0.3 million of current tax credit and US\$0.1 million of a deferred tax charge.
+The 2021 tax credit consists of US\$0.1 million of current tax credit and US\$0.4 million of a deferred tax charge.
+For further details on the Group's tax charge please refer to Item 18, Note 7 and Note 14 to the consolidated financial statements.

-Profit/(loss) from continuing operations
+Loss from continuing operations

-The profit for the year from continuing operations was US\$0.9 million, compared to a loss of US\$6.0 million in 2020.
+The loss for the year from continuing operations was US\$43.6 million in 2022 compared to US\$1.9 million in 2021.

-Loss from discontinued operations
+Profit from discontinued operations

-The Cardiac Point-of-Care operation was discontinued during the year ended December 31, 2016.
-Expenses, gains and losses relating to the discontinuation of the Cardiac point-of-care tests operation have been eliminated from profit or loss from the Group's continuing operations and are shown as a single line item in the Statement of Operations.
-The loss on discontinued operations is US\$0.05 million in year ended December 31, 2021, which is mainly due to administrative expenses.
-The loss on discontinued operations is US\$0.4 million in year ended December 31, 2020, which is mainly due to the unwinding of closure provisions and a change of estimate in relation to a tax receivable balance.
+Expenses, gains and losses relating to the discontinuation of the Fitzgerald Industries business (disposed in 2023) and the cardiac point-of-care tests operation (ceased in 2016) have been eliminated from profit or loss from the Group's continuing operations and are shown as a single line item in the Statement of Operations.
+The profit on discontinued operations was US\$2.6 million in the year ended December 31, 2022 (2021: US\$2.7 million).
 For further details, see Item 18, Note 8.